felipecespedes/viwell-framework/README.md

 **Response::json**

-Outputs a response with json formatted data, it takes 2 parameters:
+Outputs a response with JSON formatted data, it takes 2 parameters:

-- **$data** Data that can be converted into json format. required: true
+- **$data** Data that can be converted into JSON format. required: true
 - **$statusCode** Response status code. type: int | required: false | default: 200

 ```PHP